alexbevi/mongodb-java-assessment/README.md

 * Setup the `Item` model with appropriate property accessors
 * Using Maven or Gradle, build and start the application and navigate to http://localhost:8080 to verify it works
 * Create a couple items via the UI
-* Inspect the backing JavaScript file to identify what API call is used for searching, then work backwards to enable this functionality
 * Using the API, list all created items
 * Create an API method for deleting an item by Id, then delete an item using this API
+* [Optional] Inspect the backing JavaScript file to identify what API call is used for searching, then work backwards to enable this functionality

 ## Additional Resources